heroofkvackers/Morkeskygge/README.md

 - An Estus Flask mechanic.
 - Balance tweaks.
 - One-tap power attacks.
+- Ability to dual-wield two-handed weapons, with unique movesets.

 # MCM
 You may find that some mods in the MCM menus may need some adjusting from the very beginning: